 Your doctor may ask you to follow a special heart-healthy diet high in fruits, vegetables, whole grains, lean meats and healthy fats.
 Eating foods that are good for your heart can help your body and heart recover and stay strong after the procedure.

-How do I know if TAVR is right for me?
+How do I know if transcatheter aortic valve replacement is right for me?

 TAVR can help make people’s lives better and help them live longer – but it may not be the best option for everyone with aortic stenosis.
-Choosing to get TAVR is a decision that should be made after meeting with a cardiologist and other members of your heart health team to review your options.
+Choosing to get TAVR is a decision that should be made after reviewing your options with a cardiologist and other members of your heart health team to.

 To make sure you’re a good candidate for a TAVR, you’ll undergo a few different heart tests and screenings such as echocardiograms, computed tomography (CT) angiogram or a coronary angiogram.
 These tests will allow your doctors to check on the health of your heart – and the rest of your body.
 Based on the results of these tests, your care team will recommend the treatment option they feel is best for you.